garris/BackstopJS/README.md

 You can make this issue go away by rendering in a BackstopJS Docker container.
 Lucky for you we've made it incredbily easy to do.

-First, go ahead and install docker on your machine.
-Make sure it's working (lots of online resources for this).
-Then, simply tack a `--docker` flag onto your commands.
+First, go ahead and install docker on your machine from the [Docker Downloads Page](https://store.docker.com/search?type=edition&offering=community&architecture=amd64).

+Then, simply add a `--docker` flag onto your commands.
 E.G...

 ```
 backstop test --docker